SECURITY ATTACHMENT for DOCUSIGN SIGNATURE

 3.2 Background Checks and Training.
 DocuSign will conduct reasonable and appropriate background investigations on all Personnel in accordance with applicable laws and regulations.
 Personnel must pass DocuSign’s background checks prior to being assigned to positions in which they will, or DocuSign reasonably expects them to, have access to Customer Data.
 DocuSign will conduct annual mandatory security awareness training to inform its Personnel on procedures and policies relevant to the Information Security Program and of the consequences of violating such procedures and policies.

 3.3 Subcontractors.
-DocuSign will evaluate all Subcontractors to ensure that Subcontractors maintain appropriate physical, technical, organizational, and administrative controls that are consistent with the requirements of the Agreement and this Security Attachment.
-All Subcontractors fall into scope for independent audit assessment as part of DocuSign’s ISO 27001, or equivalent, audit, where their roles and activities are reviewed per control requirements.
+DocuSign will evaluate all Subcontractors to ensure that Subcontractors maintain adequate physical, technical, organizational, and administrative controls, based on the risk tier appropriate to their subcontracted services, that support DocuSign’s compliance with the requirements of the Agreement and this Security Attachment.
+All Subcontractors fall into scope for independent audit assessment as part of, or maintain an independent audit assessment which conforms to, DocuSign’s ISO 27001 audit or an equivalent standard, where their roles and activities are reviewed per control requirements.
 DocuSign will remain responsible for the acts and omissions of its Subcontractors as they relate to the services performed under the Agreement as if it had performed the acts or omissions itself and any subcontracting will not reduce DocuSign’s obligations to Customer under the Agreement.

 3.4 Risk and Security Assurance Framework Contact.
 Customer’s account management team at DocuSign will be Customer’s first point of contact for information and support related to the Information Security Program.
 The DocuSign account management team will work directly with Customer to escalate Customer’s questions, issues, and requests to DocuSign’s internal teams as necessary.

 4. PHYSICAL SECURITY MEASURES